SolaceDev/solace-dev-codelabs/markdown/boomi-v2-getting-started/boomi-v2-getting-started.md

 Back to the Solace Shape configuration, click on the + icon for the **Operation** section to configure the operation parameters as seen in the screenshot below

 👉 Assign the Mode to Persistent Transacted
-👉 Select the Create Queue and Topic Subscription option
+👉 Fill in the destination to the name of the queue.
+Note: you can either type in a name of a queue that is previously created on the broker or you can have a totally new queue and the connector will automatically deal with the creation of the queue on the broker.
+Magic.

 ![connectoroperation](img/connectoroperation.png "connectoroperation")

-Positive
-: Note: The `Create Queue and Topic Subscription` option means that the Solace connector will create the queue and subscription for you behind the scenes

 👉 Click on the Import Button in the Upper Right.
 Select your atom and the Solace connection that you just created, then click on Next.